 Cambridge IGCSE Biology is accepted by universities and employers as proof of real ability and knowledge.
-As well as a subject focus, the Biology syllabus enables students to:
+As well as a subject focus, the biology syllabus enables students to:

-- better understand the technological world, with an informed interest in scientific matters - recognise the usefulness (and limitations) of scientific method, and how to apply this to other disciplines and in everyday life - develop relevant attitudes, such as a concern for accuracy and precision, objectivity, integrity, enquiry, initiative and inventiveness - further interest in, and care for, the environment - better understand the influence and limitations placed on scientific study by society, economy, technology, ethics, the community and the environment - develop an understanding of the scientific skills essential for both further study at A Level and in everyday life.
+- better understand the technological world, with an informed interest in scientific matters - recognise the usefulness (and limitations) of scientific method, and how to apply this to other disciplines and in everyday life - develop relevant attitudes, such as a concern for accuracy and precision, objectivity, integrity, enquiry, initiative and inventiveness - further interest in, and care for, the environment - better understand the influence and limitations placed on scientific study by society, economy, technology, ethics, the community and the environment - develop an understanding of the scientific skills essential for both further study at Cambridge International A Level and in everyday life.

-1.3 Cambridge International Certificate of Education (ICE)
+1.4 Cambridge International Certificate of Education (ICE)

-Cambridge ICE is the group award of the International General Certificate of Secondary Education (IGCSE).
-It requires the study of subjects drawn from the five different IGCSE subject groups.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of students who pass examinations in at least seven subjects, including two languages, and one subject from each of the other subject groups.
+Cambridge ICE is the group award of Cambridge IGCSE.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
+Learners draw subjects from five subject groups, including two languages, and one subject from each of the other subject groups.
+The seventh subject can be taken from any of the five subject groups.